Use HeNe laser with Cornell diffraction gratings to create a diffraction pattern similar to that of a quasi-crystal (see below).

 Petri dish cloud chamber

-- Soak the black paper with ethanol or highly concentrated isopropyl alcohol (93% or higher).
+- Soak black paper with ethanol or highly concentrated isopropyl alcohol (93% or higher).

-- Insert the radioactive source (Pb-210) into the hole of the side of the container.
+- Insert radioactive source (Pb-210) into hole on side of container.

-- Place the chamber on a slab of dry ice.
+- Place chamber on slab of dry ice.

-- After 5 or 10 minutes of cooling down, clouds of supersaturated alcohol will form near the bottom of the container.
-Alpha particles or cosmic rays that streak through the alcohol cloud ionize the alcohol and cause it to condense along the particle’s path.
-These tracks are visible.
+- After 5 or 10 minutes of cooling down, clouds of supersaturated alcohol will form near bottom of container.
+Alpha particles or cosmic rays that streak through alcohol cloud ionize alcohol, causing it to condense along particle’s path.

-- To illuminate the tracks, and make them more visible, shine a flashlight (or cell phone light) into the side of the container.
+- To illuminate tracks (to make more visible) shine a flashlight, or cell phone light, into side of container.